10th Annual Mid-Atlantic Show

 All show participants must adhere to strict quarantine and health standards.
 Please read the Health Page carefully before registering your gerbils.

 The AGS expends considerable financial and volunteer resources on each show, and depends on the attendance of members to make shows work.
-For that reason, pre-payment of show fees are required and full refunds will be offered only through the refund deadline of Saturday, January 21.
+For that reason, pre-payment of show fees are required and full refunds will be offered only through the refund deadline of Saturday, January 20.
+The only exception is for kennels who must scratch after the deadline for reasons of animal health.

 Gerbil show pens must be a medium-sized "Kritter Keeper".
 All gerbil show pens should be filled with white carefresh and contain some food and a baby carrot as a substitute water source.
 It is important that show pens be as indistinguishable as possible for the sake of fairness.
 Please remove any obvious markings or distinguishing characteristics from show cages other than the AGS-provided show ID tag.